phing-brasil/phing-docs/README.md

+# Disclaimer

+Phing Brasil is a project to translate the documentation of Phing in Portuguese from Brazil.
+We aren't related to [Phing official](https://github.com/phingofficial/phing) project.
+To any issue please report to the official project, here our  goal is just translate the documentation.

 # Phing-docs

 Phing-docs é um projeto criado para a tradução da documentação oficial do projeto Phing.
 A documentação original do projeto Phing pode ser encontrada em https://www.phing.info/trac/wiki/Users/Documentation